 General and administrative expenses consist primarily of salaries and other related expenses for personnel, professional fees, insurance costs, legal and other expenses.
-General and administrative expenses were \$57.2 million in 2010, \$65.2 million in 2011 and \$69.7 million in 2012, and represented 5% of revenues in each of 2010, 2011 and 2012.
-In 2011 and 2012, there were increases of \$7.9 million and \$4.6 million, respectively, in general and administrative expenses, of which \$4.0 million and \$2.7 million, respectively, were due to increase in expense relating to share-based compensation and the rest was due to increase in legal accrual.
+General and administrative expenses were \$65.2 million in 2011, \$69.7 million in 2012 and \$72.7 million in 2013, and represented 5% of revenues in each of 2011, 2012 and 2013.
+In 2013, there was an increase of \$3.0 million in general and administrative expenses, which was primarily due to increase in expense relating to share-based compensation.
+In 2012, there was an increase of \$4.6 million of general and administrative expenses which was primary due to an increase in expense relating to share based compensation and the rest was due to legal accruals.

-Operating Margin
+Operating Income Margin

-We had operating margins of 49% in 2010, 51% in 2011 and 56% in 2012.
+We had operating margins of 51% in 2011, 56% in 2012 and 55% in 2013.